Parijnanashram III: Other developmental projects

-Once on His visit to the Panchavati Hills near Shirali, the weather became very cyclonic.
+Once on his visit to the Panchavati Hills near Shirali, the weather became very cyclonic.
 He noticed two fishermen trying to battle the cyclonic conditions in the Arabian Sea but they failed after their boat capsized and they drowned.
-This incident deeply hurt Swamiji as He was helpless and could not help the fishermen.
+This incident deeply hurt Swamiji as he was helpless and could not help the fishermen.
 Thus came the idea of starting a wireless station at Pachavati that could be used for communication in times of emergency.

-A wireless transmitter-receiver station was established with the help of people like Badakere Dutt, Kallianpur Ramanand etc. An observatory post was also established which was manned all throughout the day and night, to guide ships and boats through the jagged rocks that adorn the coastline of Shirali, especially at night.
+A wireless transmitter-receiver station was established with the help of people like Badakere Dutt, Kallianpur Ramanand etc. An observatory post was also established which was staffed all throughout the day and night, to guide ships and boats through the jagged rocks that adorn the coastline of Shirali, especially at night.
 Swamiji also studied and obtained a first grade amateur radio license within a period of 3 months of applying for it, a task that is difficult by normal standards.
 He was probably the first sanyasi to obtain such a license.
 He was also an active user of the amateur radio.